kanikadchopra/Probability_Q/README.md

 # Probability_Q
-Using Python libraries to answer some probability questions
+Using Python libraries to answer some probability questions with permutation, combinations and discrete and continuous probability models.

 1. Permutations and Combinations - using python.scipy.special